trycourier/courier-ios/README.md

 | Expo | ❌ |
 | OneSignal | ❌ |

-> Most of this SDK depends on a Courier account: [`Create a Courier account here`](https://app.courier.com/signup)

-> Testing push notifications requires a physical device.
-Simulators will not work.
+> ⚠️ Testing push notifications should be done with a physical iPhone or iPad.
+The iOS simulator is inconsistent to test with.

 &emsp;